HitKeep vs PostHog: Lightweight Web Analytics Alternative

 Is HitKeep a good alternative to PostHog?

 Section titled “Is HitKeep a good alternative to PostHog?”Yes, if you only need web analytics.
-HitKeep runs on 45-64 MB RAM versus PostHog’s 8+ GB requirement, deploys in 2 minutes as a single binary, and is privacy-first by default.
+HitKeep runs as one about-100 MB Linux binary with embedded DuckDB and NSQ; Facts and Limits has the current memory range.
 PostHog is the better choice if you need session replay, feature flags, or A/B testing.

 Sources